 Up to 90 points may be taken from outside Arts

 Bachelor of Arts with Honours (BA(Hons)) in Classics (including Classical Studies, Greek and Latin)

 Postgraduate Diploma in Arts Subjects (PGDipArts) in Classics

-Classics as a minor subject for a Bachelor of Arts (BA), Bachelor of Theology (BTheol), Bachelor of Science (BSc), Bachelor of Applied Science (BAppSc) or Bachelor of Commerce (BCom) degree
+Available as a minor subject for a Bachelor of Arts (BA), Bachelor of Music (MusB), Bachelor of Performing Arts (BPA), Bachelor of Theology (BTheol), Bachelor of Science (BSc), Bachelor of Applied Science (BAppSc), Bachelor of Commerce (BCom), Bachelor of Health Science (BHealSc), Bachelor of Arts and Commerce (BACom), Bachelor of Arts and Science (BASc) or Bachelor of Commerce and Science (BComSc) degree

-|100-level||Two 100-level CLAS, GREK or LATN papers||36|
+ANAT 131 may be substituted for one 100-level CLAS, GREK or LATN paper.

-Note: No paper forming part of a minor in Greek or Latin may also count for a minor or major subject requirement in Classics.
+Note: No paper forming part of a minor subject requirement in Greek or Latin may also count for a minor or major subject requirement in Classics.